Skip to content

 5. Configure env vars and secrets (optional)

-From the agent's Settings tab:
+From the AI Job's Settings tab:

 Changes take effect on the next run.